-Most of the people I personally sponsor take me at least 10-20 follow ups before they join my team and most prospects don’t join until minimum 60 to 90 days from the first time I exposed them to the business.
+Most of the people I personally sponsor take me at least 7 to 20 follow ups before they join my team and most prospects don’t buy or join until minimum 60 to 90-days from the first time I exposed them to the business.

 If I only looked for people who are ready right now, I would be leaving a lot of money on the table.
 I would get frustrated and probably give up, because most people are not ready right now.

-One of my mentors once told me that in five years from now your best people will be people who told you NO many times before they joined.
+One of my mentors once told me that in five years from now your best people will be people who told you NO for several YEARS before they joined.
 Your best distributors will typically be the people who were the most skeptical at first.
 Food for thought.

 It took me a long time to understand that the best prospects are the ones who object. ~ Frank Bettger

 The Truth About Prospecting

 Prospecting sucks!
 Most people think so anyway.
 Truth be told, I hate prospecting.

 That’s why I have designed my business so prospects contact me first.
 At the end of the day we are all in the lead generation business.
-That is our real business: meeting new people, so we have someone to share the business and products with.
+That is our real business: meeting new people, so we have someone to share the business opportunity and products with.
 There are literally a million different ways to do this.